chijosh/fe-challenge/README.md

 &nbsp;

 ## The rules
-* You have one week to complete the task at your own pace.
+* You have one week to complete the task at your own pace

 * Please avoid a single commit at the end, we are also interested in the commit history :)